Embodied Claude

 ###### 2. Create a camera local account in the Tapo app

-This is a bit tricky.
-You need to create a local camera account that can be set from within the app, **not** a TP-Link cloud account.
+This is the tricky part.
+You need to create a **camera local account**, NOT a TP-Link cloud account.

-1. Select the registered camera from the "Home" tab
+1. Select your registered camera from the "Home" tab

-2. Select the gear icon in the upper right
+2. Tap the gear icon in the top-right corner

-3. Scroll down the "Device Settings" screen and select "Advanced Settings"
+3. Scroll down in "Device Settings" and select "Advanced Settings"

-5. Select "Account Information" and set a username and password (different from TP-Link's, so feel free to set it)
+5. Select "Account Information" and set a username and password (different from your TP-Link account)

-6. Return to the "Device Settings" screen in 3. and select "Device Information"
+6. Go back to "Device Settings" and select "Device Info"

-9. Turn on "Third Party Integration" at the bottom from off.
+9. Turn on "Third-party Integration" at the bottom

 ```bash